grafana/mimir/docs/sources/mimir/configure/configure-resource-utilization-based-ingester-read-path-limiting.md

 # Configure resource utilization based ingester read path limiting

-As an **experimental** feature, Grafana Mimir allows you to configure limits for respectively CPU and/or memory utilization at which point the ingester should reject incoming read requests, to protect the write path.
-The ingester's model of memory utilization corresponds to the Go heap size, and it tracks (a sliding window average of) the process' CPU utilization.
+As an **experimental** feature, Grafana Mimir allows you to configure limits for CPU and/or memory utilization which can cause the ingester to reject incoming read requests in order to protect the write path.
+The ingester's model of memory utilization corresponds to the Go heap size, which it tracks, along with a sliding window average of the process' CPU utilization.

 To configure resource utilization based ingester read path limiting, you may use the following flags: